rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 <img class="center-block img-fluid lazyload" data-src="/assets/images/170507/jekyll-serve-success-700.png" alt="Successfully ran 'jekyll server' command from container" />

-My personal setup just needed two additional steps to run.
-I had to install the gulp-cli as a global package in the container and also, I had to install the dependencies to run the various gulp tasks in my personal setup.
-The default Jeyll container already included node v6.9.2, so it was only a matter of including two new commands:
+My personal setup just needs one additional step to run.
+I have to install the gulp-cli npm package as a global package in the container.
+The default Jeyll container already includes node v6.9.2, so it was only a matter of including a new command:

 <pre>
 #Dockerfile